tb-rules10/Web_MiniProjects/Dice Challenge/README.md

 # Dice Challenge

-A dice game made using HTML, CSS & JavaScript.
+A dice game made using HTML & CSS.